 Temperament Traits

 While size is easy to measure, temperament is more nuanced.
-The behavioral tendencies discussed here are generalities, not guarantees.
 A well-bred female from a working line could be more assertive than a male from a show line.
 Always consider the individual dog's personality.

 • Maturity: Females tend to mature mentally and emotionally faster than males.
 This can make them more receptive to training at an earlier age.
-Males often have a longer "puppy" or "teenage" phase, which can come with stubborn behaviors that require extra patience and consistent leadership.
+Males often have a longer "puppy" or "teenage" phase, which can come with stubborn behaviors that require extra patience.

 • Energy: Males are often described as having slightly higher energy levels.
-Their play style can be more boisterous and rough, which is important to consider in households with small children.
+Their play style can be more boisterous, which is important to consider in households with small children.
 Females typically have a calmer, more balanced energy.

 • Dominance: Males are more likely to exhibit dominant or assertive behaviors, especially around other male dogs.
-They may be more possessive of resources like food, toys, or their favorite sleeping spot.
+They may be more possessive of food or toys, a behavior known as resource guarding.
 While females can also be assertive, they are generally less prone to overt dominance challenges.

 • Territoriality: The instinct to guard is strong in both, but it often manifests differently.
-Males tend to be more territorial over property—the house, the yard, the car.
-This can include more frequent urine marking, especially if they are not neutered.
+Males tend to be more territorial over property, the house, the yard, the car.
 Females are often more protective of their "pack" or family members than of physical spaces.
+It is important to desensitize a dog to strangers early to manage these instincts properly.

 Both sexes are known for their loyalty, but their styles of affection can differ.